-2020 Senate Bill 207 (Hurtado)7 added to the Elections Code Section 2119.5 and amended Section 2152, to allow voters to change their address or party registration in the last 14 days (February 20 through March 5 of 2024).
-It changed the law to allow voters to change either (or both) their address or their party registration via a "written request" to the County Registrar containing name, old address (if changed), new or current address, new party preference, signature, and a "certification by the voter of the content of the written request as to its truthfulness and correctness, under penalty of perjury."8
+2020 Senate Bill 207 (Hurtado)5 added to the Elections Code Section 2119.5 and amended Section 2152, to allow voters to change their address or party registration in the last 14 days (October 22 through November 5 of 2024).
+It changed the law to allow voters to change either (or both) their address or their party registration via a "written request" to the County Registrar containing name, old address (if changed), new or current address, new party preference, signature, and a "certification by the voter of the content of the written request as to its truthfulness and correctness, under penalty of perjury."

-To register to vote, the person must be age 18 or older on or before March 5, 2024
+To register to vote, the person must be age 18 or older on or before November 5, 2024

-Elections Code Section 2101, subdivision (a) requires that the voter "be at least 18 years of age at the time of the next election", meaning the voter who turns 18 on March 6 cannot vote until the November
+Elections Code Section 2101, subdivision (a) requires that the voter "be at least 18 years of age at the time of the next election", meaning the voter who turns 18 on November 6 cannot vote until elections in 2025 or 2026.